 Anywhere milkweed is growing you will eventually notice red and black bugs in residence.
-To the casual observer they look similar, but once you actually look at them you can see they are quite different.
+To the casual observer they all look similar, but once you actually look at them you can see there are a couple of species that are quite different.

 I also have tons of Milkweed Bugs.
 (Also called Large Milkweed Bugs, so as to distinguish them from Small Milkweed Bugs.)
 These guys are fertile.
 They are always getting busy on the plants when kids come by and ask about them (every freaking time, I swear) and the babies swarm about on individual milkweed pods fairly routinely.
 Here is a picture of an adult and a juvenile together, as well as a pic of the babies en masse.
 Did you know that baby bugs are called nymphs?